1st The Queen's Dragoon Guards: History

 In 2014, the Regiment deployed on the final British combat deployment to Helmand Province on Operation HERRICK 20.
 Battlegroup Headquarters worked alongside the senior leadership of 3/215 Brigade of the Afghan Army.
 'A' Squadron worked with the Afghan Army to develop the latter's capabilities and professionalism in a training capacity.
 'B' Squadron formed the Afghan National Security Forces Liaison Team, patrolling to the forward operating bases across the southern part of the province.
 'C' Squadron formed the Brigade Reconnaissance Force.

 In 2018, the QDG conducted two tours of Poland on Operation Cabrit providing the role for NATO as the enhanced forward presence in order to protect and reassure NATO's Central and Northern European member states on NATO's eastern flank of their security.

+In June 2021 'C' Squadron, 1st The Queen's Dragoon Guards deployed to Mali with 2nd Battalion The Royal Anglian Regiment to form the Long Range Reconnaissance Group for Op Newcombe rotation 2 for 6 months.
+Op Newcombe was a peacekeeping operation in support of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
+Whilst deployed C squadron assisted in facilitating war crime investigations and also came under fire for the first time since combat operations in Afghanistan 2014 where the welsh cavalry were also at the time.
+A member of C squadron QDG earned a mention in dispatches while deployed for courageous actions in the face of the enemy.

+In December 2021, the regimental headquarters and 'A' squadron, 1st The Queen's Dragoon Guards, with support from a company from The Royal Irish Regiment, took over from 'C' squadron to start a further 6 months tour of Mali.

+In July 2022, once all squadrons were back from Op Newcombe in Mali, the regiment as a whole took part in freedom parades in Wales, most notably in Cardiff where King Charles III (then Prince Charles) was in attendance.
+The regiment then went onto parade in Wrexham, Swansea and Newport.

-As part of the Future Soldier programme, the regiment will remain in their light cavalry role but move to Caerwent 'not before' 2027.
-In 2022 the regiment is due to be re-subordinated to an unknown formation and be re-structured by June 2024.
+As part of the Future Soldier programme, the regiment will remain in their armoured cavalry role but move to Caerwent 'not before' 2027.

 Operational role

-The regiment operates in a light cavalry role and is now equipped with Jackal 2 armoured fighting vehicles.
+QDG soldiers are experts in reconnaissance.
+They are the Army's 'eyes and ears' in the battlespace.
+Skilled in a wide range of weaponry, these armoured cavalry crewmen are equally as capable on foot as they are at the wheel of a Jackal 2 or Coyote high mobility vehicle.

+The weapons available to QDG soldiers are the 50 Cal heavy machine gun, grenade machine gun, general-purpose machine gun, the Javelin anti-tank weapon, the next-generation light anti-tank weapon (NLAW), the L115A3 sniper rifle and the SA80.